pawurb/WaitForIt/README.md

 }
 ```

-Scenario is a simple struct which conforms to the `ScenarioProtocol`.
-You configure the values which determine when the following scenario will execute using a `config` function.
+Scenario is a simple struct which implements a single `config` function.
+You use it to configure values determining when a given scenario will execute.

 You can operate on a scenario struct using static methods: